The Public Competition Enforcement Review: Colombia

 In a merger review, SIC may raise objections; raise no objections but impose certain conditions on the merger (either structural or behavioural); or raise no objections and no conditions.

 The economic sanctions that SIC may impose in the case of a violation of antitrust provisions (cartels, restrictive agreements, dominance and merger review regulation) are as follows:

 - fines imposed on each company involved of up to 100,000 current monthly minimum legal wages, or a fine equivalent to 150 per cent of the profit derived from the conduct – whichever is higher; and

 - fines imposed on any manager, director or statutory auditor who facilitates, authorises, executes or tolerates conduct violating the rules on protection of competition of up to 2,000 current monthly minimum legal wages.
-In this case, it is expressly prohibited that the company, the parent company, subsidiary companies or associated companies with the same corporate group to which the manager, representative or statutory auditor belongs or belonged to, pay or guarantee the fine imposed on behalf of these individuals.
+In this case, it is expressly prohibited that the company, the parent company, subsidiary companies or associated companies with the same corporate group to which the manager, representative or statutory auditor belongs or belonged to, pay or guarantee the fine imposed on behalf of such individuals.